Modern Wood Heat: Biomass Boilers and Pellet Stoves

 Biomass boilers (wood gasification and bulk pellet systems) and EPA-certified Pellet Stoves are an economic way to heat your home using a renewable, local resource.
 Learn more here about how they work and get your questions answered.

 Don’t see your question answered below?
 Reach out to us and we’ll get back to you as soon as we can.

 What is modern wood heating and how is it different from traditional wood heating?

-Many New Englanders are familiar with heating with wood—whether wood stoves or fireplaces.
+Many New Yorkers are familiar with heating with wood—whether wood stoves or fireplaces.
 While stoves and fireplaces are popular with many homeowners, they can require a bit of work to operate and keep clean.

 Modern wood heating describes a variety of technologies that use either wood pellets or cordwood in either automated, high-efficiency central boilers and furnaces or in manually-operated appliances.
 These versatile systems replace oil and propane boilers and furnaces.
 Regionally-sourced wood pellets are stored much like oil or propane in a bulk container, which unlike cordwood or pellet stoves, allow the system to automatically operate without daily human interaction.
 Wood pellet fuel is delivered by a truck similar to an oil delivery truck and pneumatically fed into the pellet container.
-Moreover, the modern wood heating systems installed through Heat Smart Otsego have very simple cleaning requirements, typically an ash container that needs to be emptied at some regular interval.
+Moreover, the modern wood heating systems installed through Heat Smart Mohawk Valley have very simple cleaning requirements, typically an ash container that needs to be emptied at some regular interval.